Noise Levels in Corn Hill, Rochester, NY | Find Quiet Neighborhoods With Our Sound Map

 Normal conversation an arm’s length away

-Central Corn Hill sounds about 77% louder than Western Corn Hill to the human ear, a 8.2 dBA gap.
+To the human ear, noise in central Corn Hill sounds about 53% louder than in southwestern Corn Hill, a 6.1 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-490 do you need to be?